Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Instructions

-• Preheat the oven to 350°F. Line a 9×9 baking dish with parchment paper.
-Be sure to allow for enough parchment paper to overhang the sides of the pan.
-This allows easy removal of the Snickers cake to frost, cut, and serve.
+• Preheat the oven to 325°F. Line a 9×13 baking pan with parchment paper being sure to allow for enough to overhang the sides of the pan.
+This allows easy removal of the Snickers cake from the pan once cooled to frost, garnish and slice for serving.
 Set aside.

-• Return to the oven and bake for an additional 15 to 20 minutes or just until the top layer of cake is baked.
+• Return the cake to the oven to finish baking for an additional 15-20 minutes or just until the center of the top layer is fully set.

 Notes